-Procedures Performed: We tested 5 public works contracts, as noted below, comprising a total value of \$77.6 million of construction commitments that the District entered into during the fiscal year ended June 30, 2018.
+Procedures Performed: We tested 9 public works contracts, as noted below, comprising a total value of \$204.7 million of construction commitments that the District entered into during the fiscal year ended June 30, 2019.
 We tested compliance with the public bidding and contractor selection requirements set forth in California law, including the Public Contract Code, as well as District Policy.
 The attributes tested included:

 - Completion of two week advertising requirement

 - Existence of bidder's security

-- Selection of lowest qualified bidder
+- Selection of lowest qualified bidder or best value if applicable

 - Board approval

 - Compliance with DVBE% requirement